 Checking the post-translation layout

 A translation often happens to be significantly longer or shorter than the original.
 This might cause the translation’s layout to be distorted in the completed file.
-To add a task to check the layout in the translated file, select the Check and correct the post-translation layout option when uploading the original file to your project.
+To add a task to check the layout in the translated file, go to the project settings and add the Layout check stage.

-Note: This option can be selected for all formats supported by Smartcat and the task can be assigned to team members or freelancers.
-This is helpful if you offer desktop publishing services to your customers and want to be able to assign that task from within Smartcat to benefit from our collaboration features.
+Note: This option can be selected for all formats, and the task can be assigned to team members or freelancers.
+This is helpful if you offer desktop publishing services to your clients and want to be able to assign that task from within Smartcat to benefit from our collaboration features.

 Once an assignee has completed the layout check istage, you will be able to download the resulting file with corrections.